-(32 nodes).
-Scalability breaking at a larger number of processors occurs because the number of grid points per sub-domain becomes less than the specific range in which communications start to overtake computations (a larger grid size would be needed to sustain speed-up ratios close to optimal above 2048 processors).
+processors (16 nodes).
+At the Irene-skylake partition, parallel efficiencies already drop to 70% with only 1036 processors (32 nodes).
+Scalability breaking at a larger number of processors occurs because the number of grid points per sub-domain becomes less than the specified range in which communications start to overtake computations (a larger grid size would be needed to sustain speed-up ratios close to optimal above 2048 processors).
 Then, considering the resolution of our domain (0.025°), and the total grid points 35M (1040x920x35x14), we fixed the number of nodes to 16 and the number of cores to 768.
 This configuration allows decomposing the grid points into 32x24x1 (X, Y, Z) subdomains of more than 30 points per spatial dimension.
 As a result, we increased the speed-up 16 times and the parallel efficiency was fixed to 90%.

-390 Appendix D: Complementary maps
+Appendix D: Complementary maps